Atopic dermatitis: the impact of the seasons and the right steps to take

 In this article, we explore how atopic dermatitis impacts the skin and our well-being, but above all, why climate change affects its symptoms.
 We will also detail the best practices to adopt each season to soothe your atopic-prone skin and regain a sense of calm in your daily life.

-Although not contagious, this disease can significantly impact the daily lives of those who suffer from it¹.
+While not contagious, this disease can significantly impact the daily lives of those who suffer from it¹.

-such as cold, heat, stress, pollution, allergens…and which are well tolerated by non-atopic skin² ³.
+such as cold, heat, stress, pollution, allergens… and which are well tolerated by non-atopic skin² ³.

 Research on atopic dermatitis also suggests the role of other factors, such as the skin microbiota, alteration of cutaneous nerve fibers, or imbalances in lipid synthesis.